A Certification/Training Company Stole Scott M. Graffius' Copyrighted Property and Used It Word-For-Word: This Scandal is a Big "Dumpster Fire"

 About Scott M. Graffius

-Scott M. Graffius is a high impact and globally recognized AI, advanced technology, agile, and project management researcher, thought leader, author, and public speaker.
+Scott M. Graffius sparks breakthroughs in AI, agile, and project management/PMO leadership as a globally recognized practitioner, researcher, thought leader, award-winning author, and international public speaker.

 Graffius has generated more than USD $1.9 billion in business value for organizations served, including Fortune 500 companies.
 Businesses and industries range from technology (including R&D and AI) to entertainment, financial services, and healthcare, government, social media, and more.